1divyanshu4/HomeSecurity-and-Automation/README.md

 ## Future Improvements

 - Adding more robust security features.
+- Replacing Arduino Mega and ESP-8266 with Raspberry pi for compact Design
 - Enhancing the GUI experience.
 - Expanding functionality for additional automation tasks.